 Machine pruning has been around since the 1980s but only recently started gaining mainstream acceptance in California wine country—not only because of employee safety benefits, but also because the technology has made huge strides in efficiency and precision.
 Now, machine pruners have automated sensors that open and close their jaws around the metal stakes in the vineyard row and end posts.
 The pruners’ blades can comb through the vineyard’s canopy and slice off the wood without cutting the delicate trellis wires.
 It’s a very clean, meticulous piece of equipment that allows us to maintain quality of our viticultural practices while keeping our staff healthy.

 The cost of an employee getting injured far exceeds the cost of this piece of equipment, but the savings don’t end there.
 The pre-pruner machine attaches to a standard tractor and is 15-20% faster than conventional pruning by hand.
 We expect at 90% decrease in the possibility of pruning-related injuries to our employees as a result.
 It will pay for itself within five years.

-Machine pruning also offers a health benefit to the plant, combating against the fungus eutypa, which enters the grapevine through the open-cut wounds associated with pruning.
+Machine grapevine pruning also offers a health benefit to the plant, combating against the fungus eutypa, which enters the grapevine through the open-cut wounds associated with pruning.
 Vines are most susceptible to eutypa when it’s wet and rainy, which is typical weather during the winter pruning season.
-Normally, we start pruning by the first week in December and don’t finish until March, but we started in mid-January this year and should be completed by March.
-With pruning underway and the soils replenished after last week’s long rainstorm, our reservoirs (the two Jordan lakes) at about 90% capacity, I’m feeling very good about the winter of 2014.
+Normally, we start pruning by the first week in December and don’t finish until March, but the Visio pre-pruner allows us to being pruning in mid-January and be finished by March.